 Newton’s third law of motion states that “for every action there is an equal and opposite reaction.”
 This is the case with the sway bars as it is with everything in our universe.

 When the sway bar creates a lifting force on the outer control arm an equal amount of lifting force is generated on the inner arm; due to sway bar geometry.
 This force pulls on the unladen control arm and tries to lift the tire off the ground.
 This force is resisted by the static spring and compression dampening of the shock itself as the control arm tries to go upwards.
-This reduces the amount of dampening travel available to the shock if the car switches back quickly, an effect called "jacking" where the suspension continuously shortens due to the shock not being able to properly react fast enough to force inputs.
-While this is not a guaranteed effect, a larger bar will increase the likelyhood of this occuring.
+This reduces the amount of dampening travel available to the shock if the car switches back quickly, an effect called “jacking” where the suspension continuously shortens due to the shock not being able to properly react fast enough to force inputs.
+While this is not a guaranteed effect, a larger bar will increase the likelihood of this occurring.

 Another issue is that while driving you will encounter uneven bumps in the road.
-Without a sway bar the suspension acts fully independent of each side, which allows a single shock / damper to absorb and dampen oscilations without imparting significant loads on the other static dampers.
-This is an ideal setting for allowing the suspension to do it's job ... dampening oscillations and maintaining tire interface with the road surface.
+Without a sway bar the suspension acts fully independent of each side, which allows a single shock / damper to absorb and dampen osculations without imparting significant loads on the other static dampers.
+This is an ideal setting for allowing the suspension to do it’s job … dampening oscillations and maintaining tire interface with the road surface.
 When you install a sway bar you are creating a second, direct load path for the connected corners.
 When the right front hits a bump, that force is now transmitted to the left front.
 This creates an unsettling effect compared to the first scenario as the suspension on two corners now reacts sharply to forces.
 This effect increases as the sway bar stiffness increases.

 A third issue has more to do with the fact that many people do not corner weight their vehicles.
 When you involve a large sway bar the uneven ride heights and static load on the individual dampers creates a static torque in the sway bar.
 This increases the differential that the right and left side have when it comes to handling.
 That is to say, turning right and turning left create different handling personalities, amplified by the bar’s pre-load.

 Lastly, a caution for vehicles that are running big bars on LSDs.
-Lifting the inner wheel is common with big bars, and if this happens consistantly during moments of acceleration the unladen tire will spin, heating the differential fluid and causing accelerated wear on the limited slip differential.
+Lifting the inner wheel is common with big bars, and if this happens consistently during moments of acceleration the unladen tire will spin, heating the differential fluid and causing accelerated wear on the limited slip differential.
 (Added thanks to insight from Brian Burdette)